Chicago Debt Liquidation Bankruptcy Lawyers Serving Aurora, Bolingbrook, Elgin, Gurnee and Surrounding Cities

 What if I do not receive it?
 Call Ledford & Wu.
 We will check to ensure that there is no problem and then mail or fax you a copy.
 Do not call the court; they charge you for copies and you have already paid enough.

 Questions About Chapter 7?

 - Do my spouse and I have to file jointly?

 - Do I have to include my house and car in Chapter 7?

 - What happens with co-signed debt in Chapter 7?

 - Do I have to include all my debts in Chapter 7?

-Ledford & Wu has offices in Downtown Chicago, Evergreen Park, Calumet City, North Riverside/Berwyn, Northside/Jefferson Park, Schaumburg, Bolingbrook, Aurora and Elgin
+Ledford & Wu has offices in Downtown Chicago, Evergreen Park, Calumet City, North Riverside/Berwyn, Northwest Side, Schaumburg, Bolingbrook, Aurora and Elgin